Salahberra2022/deep-unfolding/docs/docs/theory.md

 A deep learning techniques such as the deep unfolding network can be used to address the challenge of finding optimization parameters without the need for difficult calculations of spectral radius and eigenvectors.
 This approach has shown promising results and can accelerate the iterative process used to solve linear systems, leading to faster convergence rates.

-deep unfolding , which takes an iterative algorithm with a fixed number of iterations T, unravels its structure, and adds trainable parameters.
-These parameters are then trained using deep learning techniques such as loss functions, stochastic gradient descent, and back propagation.
+Deep unfolding takes an iterative algorithm with a fixed number of iterations T, unravels its structure, and adds trainable parameters.
+These parameters are then trained using deep learning techniques such as loss functions, stochastic gradient descent, and backpropagation.

 The deep unfolding of the iterative algorithm  as follows:
 <ul>